-At the same time, UK is in the process of investing $2.2 billion in infrastructure across the campus, including a $265 million multidisciplinary research building that will open in 2018 and the continued expansion of a $1 billion health care facility, started in 2004.
+At the same time, UK is in the process of investing $2.2 billion in infrastructure across the campus, including a $265 million multidisciplinary research building that opened in 2018 and the continued expansion of a $1 billion health care facility, started in 2004.

 Across campus we are creating pockets of research excellence - multidisciplinary communities of top talent that address the relevant challenges of our day.
 The University’s sponsored research includes nationally recognized programs in aging, cancer and cardiovascular and neurodegenerative disease.
 Our emerging areas of discovery – renewable fuels and plant-based alternatives for industrial manufacturing – are closely linked to questions relevant to the Commonwealth we serve.